Scottish income tax

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.01 July 2016 Back to results
+They are based on our understanding of legislation at the date of publication.Wed Dec 27 09:39:00 GMT 2017 Back to results

 Firstly, a person must be UK resident for tax purposes in order to be a Scottish taxpayer.
 In other words, if someone is not UK tax resident then they cannot be a Scottish taxpayer.